elijahgagne/blog/content/posts/website-hosting.md

 ## 3. Configure Netlify for continuous deployment

-Now that we can view our site locally, let's create a place for us to deploy it and setup a pipeline automate the build/deployment.
-Create a free account with Netlify and then login in.
-Next, click `New site from Git`.
+Now that we can view our site locally, let's create a place for us to deploy it and setup a pipeline for automatic build/deployment.
+Create a free account with Netlify and then log in.
+From the dashboard, click `New site from Git`.

 ![netlify-new](/website-hosting/netlify-new.png)